foxdonut/meiosis/docs/lessons/services.md

 ## Services

 [James Forbes](https://james-forbes.com) shared his idea of _Services_.
-In this section, we'll look at James' version using streams, another version using [Barney Carroll](https://barneycarroll.com)'s [Patchinko](https://github.com/barneycarroll/patchinko), and finally a version that uses function patches.
+In this section, we'll look at James' version using streams, and another version using a separate computed state function and a service trigger.
+For the latter, we'll use two variants, one with [Barney Carroll](https://barneycarroll.com)'s [Patchinko](https://github.com/barneycarroll/patchinko), and one with function patches.

 James explains that while one-off actions occur after click events, user input, and so on, services are for ongoing state synchronization.
 They can produce computed properties, store and